gregjewi/gregjewi.github.io/_posts/2020-10-15-EstimatingProbabilityOfReturnPeriods.md

 ---
-title: 'Estimating the Probability a Flood Occuring over the Length of Your Mortgage'
+title: 'Estimating the Probability a Flood Occurs over the Length of Your Mortgage'
 date: 2020-10-15
-permalink: /posts/2020/10/15/Estimating-the-Probability-a-Flood-Occuring-over-the-Length-of-Your-Mortgage
+permalink: /posts/2020/10/15/Estimating-the-Probability-a-Flood-Occurs-over-the-Length-of-Your-Mortgage
 tags:
   - Statistics
   - Flooding